legopitstop/docs.lpsmods.dev/docs/tutorials/how-to-install-addons.md

 ![step6](/images/3ab1fe98-81b5-4213-8996-b5b36dab4543.png)

-1. Now you need to activate the addon by navigating to your server's world folder and create 2 seperate files.
+1. Now you need to activate the addon by navigating to your server's world folder and create 2 separate files.
 One called "world_behavior_packs.json" and the other called "world_resource_packs.json"

 ![step7](/images/9ba5e811-6d62-4e8f-a086-683172640d5d.png)